trezzuri/erpnext-docs/docs/en/setting-up/users-and-permissions/role-based-permissions.md

 Permission "Level" connects fields with level X to a permission rule with level X. To know more click [here](/docs/en/setting-up/articles/managing-perm-level).
 * **Document Stages:** Permissions are applied on each stage of the document like Creation, Saving, Submission, Cancellation, and Amendment.
 A role can be permitted to Print, Email, Import or Export data, access Reports, or define User Permissions.
-* **User Permissions:** Using User Permissions in ERPNext a user can be restricted to access only specific Documents for that Document Type.
+* **User Permissions:** Using User Permissions in SOMA a user can be restricted to access only specific Documents for that Document Type.
 Eg: Only one Territory from all Territories.
 User Permissions defined for other Document Types also get applied if they are related to the current Document Type through Link Fields.

 For example, a Customer is a link field in a Sales Order or Quotation.
 In the Role Permissions Manager, User Permissions can be set using the 'Set User Permissions' button.